-- 10. It is the 4-H'ers responsibility to allow plenty of time for all health papers to be processed by their veterinarian and returned in time for the 4-H show.
-Necessary health papers will be checked by the Livestock Superintendent at the show weigh-in.
-New this year Local veterinarian will be available at weigh-in on July 9 from 4:00-6:00 for health paper check.
-Animals are not allowed off the trailer until health papers are in a Superintendent's or Amy's hands. - 11.
+- 11. It is the 4-H'ers responsibility to allow plenty of time for all health papers to be processed by their veterinarian and returned in time for the 4-H show.
+NECESSARY HEALTH PAPERS WILL BE EMAILED, TEXTED, OR HAND DELIVERED TO AMY BEGINNING JUNE 30 AND NO LATER THAN THE END OF THE DAY ON MONDAY (JULY 7) OR YOU WILL NOT BE ALLOWED TO SHOW!! - 12.
 "4-H members in the other 5 counties in Extension Unit 24 (Gallatin, Pope-Hardin, Hamilton, Saline) who do not have an in-person livestock exhibition opportunity may be allowed to participate in the White County 4-H Livestock Show and Auction.
-Those members would be required to follow all guidelines listed above." - 12.
+Those members would be required to follow all guidelines listed above." - 13.
 All livestock exhibits-including beef, swine, sheep, and goats-must be weighed and on the grounds by 7:00 pm the day before the livestock show as designated in the 4-H Newsletter.
-All animals must stay through the night at the fairgrounds. - 13.
+All animals must stay through the night at the fairgrounds. - 14.
 All animals must be exhibited in the show ring by a White County 4-H member.
 No adults may be in the show ring except the ring man.
 See rule #15 for an exception.
-Cloverbuds are not allowed to exhibit. - 14.
+Cloverbuds are not allowed to exhibit. - 15.
 AN ADULT MUST ACCOMPANY ALL STEER EXHIBITORS IN THE RING DURING THE 4-H AUCTION.
 It is the 4-H member's responsibility to find the adult who will assist.
-Adults must be over 21 years of age. - 15.
+Adults must be over 21 years of age. - 16.
 All animals will show according to weight: Lightweight, Medium weight, and Heavy weight.
-Females will be shown together by age, regardless of breed or market weight. - 16.
+Females will be shown together by age, regardless of breed or market weight. - 17.
 In the interest of safety, all show ring beef animals must be shown with a chain and halter and must be halter broke (chain choke, not rope choke).
-All animals not broke to lead will be subject to dismissal by the superintendent. - 17.
+All animals not broke to lead will be subject to dismissal by the superintendent. - 18.
 All animals will be divided into two or three weight classes.
-The weight divisions will be decided by the Livestock Superintendent the day of the show in an attempt to keep the classes equal. - 18.
+The weight divisions will be decided by the Livestock Superintendent the day of the show in an attempt to keep the classes equal. - 19.
 The Swine Show is not a terminal contest.
-Each barrow must have veterinarian papers prepared before arriving for the weigh-in at the fairgrounds. - 19.
-Carcass animals must meet health and time requirements listed here, in addition to carcass rules on page 13. - 20.
+Each barrow must have veterinarian papers prepared before arriving for the weigh-in at the fairgrounds. - 20.
+Carcass animals must meet health and time requirements listed here, in addition to carcass rules on page 13. - 21.
 No commercial advertising is allowed on stalls, pens, hurdles, or in the show ring.
-Exhibitors may have their name, farm name, and club name displayed. - 21.
+Exhibitors may have their name, farm name, and club name displayed. - 22.
 A 4-H'er can bring back more than one animal for the championship class, but can't receive both grand champion and reserve champion awards.
-Once one of their animals is named champion, their other entries are removed from the ring. - 22.
+Once one of their animals is named champion, their other entries are removed from the ring. - 23.
 A rate of gain traveling trophy is awarded for each species (cattle, swine, sheep, goats) to the 4-H member with the highest rate of weight gain in that specie.
 In the case of an animal substitution, the rate of gain will not count.